movabletype/mt-docs-data-api-reference/entries.md

 ### Make a preview by id [POST]
 **Authentication required.**

-Make a preview by specified data.
+Make a preview by ID.
 This endpoint needs following permissions.

 *+* create_post